Emmacharleswilson/fab-fitness/README.md

 **Search Bar**
 - Showing correct search for words searched.
-- Adding a new product and search by its name correctly shows the product.
+- Adding a new product and searching by its name correctly shows the product.
 - User feedback is accurate.